Moss' logic for ordered coalgebras

-To understand the relationship between the modalities $\nabla$ and $\Delta$, we will first need to understand the relations $\neg\ol{T}{\not\sqin}$ and $\neg\ol{T}{\not\sqni}$.
-We will therefore give an inductive definition of these relations for the case of $T$ being a Kripke-polynomial functor.
+The underlying operations suggested by the above are in particular the lifted relations $\neg\ol{T}{\not\sqin}$ and $\neg\ol{T}{\not\sqni}$.
+We describe them first, as they will play a crucial role in the mutual definitions.
+We provide an inductive definition of these relations for the case of $T$ being a Kripke-polynomial functor.

 \begin{exa} We state explicit formulas for the relation $ \xymatrix@1{ \neg\ol{T}{\not\sqin}: T^\partial\LLL_\omega X \ar[0,1]|-{\object @{/}} & T^\partial X } $ when $T$ is a Kripke-polynomial functor. \begin{enumerate} \item $T=\const_E$: The relation $ \xymatrix@1{ \neg\ol{E}{\not\sqin}: E^\op \ar[0,1]|-{\object @{/}} & E^\op } $ is the relation $ \xymatrix@1{ \not\leq_E: E^\op \ar[0,1]|-{\object @{/}} & E^\op } $. \item $T=\Id$: The relation $ \xymatrix@1{ \neg \ol{\Id}{\not\sqin}: \LLL_\omega X \ar[0,1]|-{\object @{/}} & X } $ is the relation $ \xymatrix@1{ \sqin: \LLL_\omega X \ar[0,1]|-{\object @{/}} & X } $. \item $T=T_1+T_2$: Let $\alpha$ be in $T_i^\partial X$ and $\Phi$ be in $T_j^\partial \LLL_\omega X$ for some $i,j$ in $\{1,2\}$.
 The relation $\alpha \mathrel{\neg(\ol{T_1 + T_2}{\not\sqin})} \Phi$ holds iff $i \neq j$ or $\alpha \mathrel{\neg\ol{T_i}{\not\sqin}} \Phi$ with $i = j$. \item $T=T_1\times T_2$: The relation $(\alpha_1,\alpha_2) \mathrel{\neg(\ol{T_1 \times T_2}{\not\sqin})} (\Phi_1,\Phi_2)$ holds iff $\alpha_1 \mathrel{\neg\ol{T_1}{\not\sqin}} \Phi_1$ or $\alpha_2 \mathrel{\neg\ol{T_2}{\not\sqin}} \Phi_2$ holds. \item $T=T_1^E$: Generalising the case (4), the relation $\alpha \mathrel{\neg\ol{T_1^E}{\not\sqin}} \Phi$ holds iff there is some $e$ from $E$ such that $\alpha(e) \mathrel{\neg\ol{T_1}{\not\sqin}} \Phi(e)$ holds. \item $T=\LLL_\omega T_1$: The relation $v \mathrel{\neg\ol{\LLL_\omega T_1}{\not\sqin}} u$ holds iff the following condition is satisfied: